84.4K

 Criticisms

-• A few fans felt Verb's 'showtime' and 'ride up' catchphrases were becoming played out.
+• A segment of the audience suggested that Aye Verb's 'showtime' and 'ride up' routines were becoming predictable or overused.

 Chat